nmavromatis9/mountainGoats/WEEKLY_STATUS.md

 Our top priorities are to learn Flask and plan our web layout.
 We plan to make a mockup of pages, and create a list of page descriptions after organizing the structure of the application.

+During our third week, we continued to learn Flask, and started on the web layout design.
+We plan to think about implementation details for python scripts for passing parameters to the database engine.

 <figure>
   <IMG SRC="TrelloSC.PNG">
 </figure>